Build an integration

 public void CorrectNumberOfEntityTypes(string entityType, int expectedCount)

-10. Execute the tests - they should all pass.
+10. Execute the tests.
+They should all pass.

-11. Before adding the integration to CluedIn, open the file src\MyFirstIntegration.Core\MyFirstIntegrationConstants.cs and modify the values for the constants before the TODO comment.
-This information will be used in the GUI of CluedIn to show information about the integration.
-In particular you should set the CrawlerDescription, Integration, Uri (if this integration corresponds to an online tool), and IconResourceName.
-This last property corresponds to the path of an embedded resource in the Provider project.
+11. Before adding the integration to CluedIn, open the src\MyFirstIntegration.Core\MyFirstIntegrationConstants.cs file.
+Then, modify the values for the constants before the TODO comment.
+This information will be used in the CluedIn GUI to show information about the integration.

 Architecture